makehumancommunity/makehuman-static-website/content/Assets/CreatingAssets/MakeClothes/introduction.md

 ## Common settings

-The common settings will provide the **license''' and the name of the '''author**, which will be used for all the clothes generated with this file.
+The common settings will provide the **license** and the name of the **author**, which will be used for all the clothes generated with this file.

 * **Overwrite existing files** is switched off.
 The name of the item of clothing is used as a filename.
 If it is necessary to overwrite an existing object, the box must be marked.